José Barreiro: Work with Smithsonian Institution

+Activism

-In Central and South America, Barreiro presently advises and advocates for indigenous or originario communities in Cuba (guajiro-taino), Guatemala (Maya-Q'eqchi') and Peru (Quechua – high mountain).
-In Cuba and the Caribbean, his current work sustains an increasingly accepted twenty-year campaign for the recognition for his own indigenous people (eastern plains and mountains), after centuries of marginalization and quasi-legal, historical dictums of extinction.
-The initiative harnessed Native community leaders with historians, anthropologists, archeologists, botanists, agriculturalists and others to reassess the historical notion of Native extinction and the obscured realities of surviving populations.
-An emerging local Native women's leadership and a fuller discussion on the applications of local, natural (organic) agro-ecological knowledge in Cuba, and by extension, other Caribbean countries where indigeneity is now an organizing factor.
+In Central and South America, Barreiro advises and advocates for Indigenous communities in Cuba (guajiro-taino), Guatemala (Qʼeqchiʼ Maya) and Peru (Quechua – high mountain).
+In Cuba and the Caribbean, his work focuses on the recognition for Indigenous people in the Eastern plains and mountains, after centuries of marginalization and quasi-legal, historical dictums of extinction.
+The initiative brought together Native community leaders with historians, anthropologists, archeologists, botanists, agriculturalists, and others to reassess the historical notion of Native extinction and the obscured realities of surviving populations.
+An emerging local Native women's leadership and a fuller discussion on the applications of local, natural (organic) agro-ecological knowledge in Cuba, and by extension, other Caribbean countries, where indigeneity is now an organizing factor.

 In North America, Barreiro is involved in the application of principles of indigeneity in Native community education and socialization, particularly around the work of healing and strengthening of young people and families.
 Barreiro: "The emergence of a heartfelt mandate toward family healing processes in Native North American communities is an increasingly detectable movement that couples traditional principles of practice and the most current medical research in the search in developing new approaches and structures for the health of humans and the natural world."